-The business leaders were also concerned about employee morale and welfare, with 34pc responding that they believed the vaccination issue had negatively impacted relations with their staff.
+The business leaders were also concerned about employee morale and welfare, with 34 responding that they believed the vaccination issue had negatively impacted relations with their staff.

 Most respondents (84pc) said they believed employees did wish to return to offices eventually.

 In response to demand from their clients, HRLocker has added a GDPR-compliant employee vaccination status tracker to its software platform.
-The tracker can store and process relevant information pertaining to employees’ vaccination status in accordance with the advice of the Data Protection Commissioner.
+The tracker can store and process relevant information about employees’ vaccination status following the advice of the Data Protection Commissioner.

 “We’re putting measures in place now to ensure our clients are in the best possible position if, and when, Government guidance on vaccine status checks is updated to support businesses.
 However, it is imperative that employers seek legal advice to ensure their compliance with all regulatory and industry requirements and that the use of data is fair, relevant and necessary for a specific purpose,” Coleman concluded.